jbuckman/jbuckman.github.io/_posts/2022-09-07-recursively-self-improving-ai-is-already-here.md

 ---

-Now, let's see connect this to active learning.
+Now, let's connect this to active learning.

 The key thing to understand is that a machine learning function is based on *both code and data*.
 (Unlike in traditional programming, which is based only on code.)